autodesk-platform-services/aps-takeoff-to-bidform-items/README.md

 ## Limitations
 1. This sample does not implement complex scope-specific-form such as nested sections.
 2. This sample does not implement all unit types.
 3. This sample only implements the type of Line Items.
-As to Alternates, Inclusions, etc, the title is listd in the form, but has nit yet been added the specific items.
+As to Alternates, Inclusions, etc, the section is designed, but no contents.
+The code logic can be similar to that of Line Items.

 # Further Reading